gblancogarcia/GBInfiniteScrollView/README.md

 GBInfiniteScrollView
 ========================

-The GBInfiniteScrollView class provides an endlessly scroll view organized in pages.
-It is an UIScrollView subclass that can scroll infinitely in the horizontal direction.
-GBInfiniteScrollView also provides auto scroll functionality.
-It allows you to add views dynamically.
+GBInfiniteScrollView class provides an endlessly scroll view organized in pages.
+It is a subclass of UIScrollView, which allows users to scroll infinitely in the horizontal direction.
+GBInfiniteScrollView also provides automatic scrolling feature.

+A GBInfiniteScrollView object must have an object that acts as a data source and an object that acts as a delegate.
+The data source must adopt the GBInfiniteScrollViewDataSource protocol and the delegate must adopt the GBInfiniteScrollViewDelegate protocol.
+The data source provides the views that GBInfiniteScrollView needs to display.
+The delegate allows the adopting delegate to respond to scrolling operations.

+GBInfiniteScrollView overrides the layoutSubviews method of UIView so that it calls reloadData only when you create a new instance of GBInfiniteScrollView or when you assign a new data source.
+Reloading the infinite scroll view clears current state, including the current view, but it is possible to specify the initial page index to display.

 It is based on Apple StreetScroller iOS sample code.

 [![](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteScrollView/Launch-thumb.png)](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteScrollView/Launch.png)
 [![](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteScrollView/0-thumb.png)](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteScrollView/0.png)